• Skip to primary navigation

 Instructions

-• In a large bowl, add butter and sugars.
-Using a hand mixer or stand mixer, cream together until light and fluffy.
+• In a large bowl, add butter, granulated sugar, and brown sugar.
+Using a hand mixer or stand mixer, cream together until light and fluffy, about a minute.
 Add eggs, vanilla extract, and almond extract.
-Beat until light and fluffy, about 1-2 minutes.
+Beat until light and fluffy, about 1 minute.

 • In a separate bowl, whisk (or sift) together the flour, salt, and baking soda.
 Gently stir dry ingredients into butter mixture until just combined (do not overmix).